stanleyxu2005/dashing/README.md

 # [Dashing](https://github.com/stanleyxu2005/dashing)

+Hate searching around the world to find really powerful widgets, but have to customize them to fit your need?
 Dashing is a set of ready-to-use widgets, which helps you to build dashing webapps in minutes!

 ## Quick Start